canalplus/rx-player/doc/api/Overview.md

 The API documentation is a thorough guide through every feature exposed by the RxPlayer, in a logical order.

-If you are already familiar with the API, you might prefer the concisenes of [the API reference](../reference/API_Reference.md) instead.
+If you are already familiar with the API, you might prefer the conciseness of [the API reference](../reference/API_Reference.md) instead.

 Conversely, If you are very new to the RxPlayer and don't want to dive deep in